ccarabine/payrollapp/docs/structure.md

 ![Screenshot of Home screen](/docs/images/people_payroll_welcomescreen.PNG)
 </details><br>
 This welcomes the user to the application.
 To access the application the user needs to enter a (non-visible) password.
-The main menu will then be displayed
+The main menu will then be displayed.

 </details>